Chris-pter/Earthquake-Event-Data-Pipeline/README.md

 The coordinates are processed using reverse geocoding, and the resulting country code is added to the Gold Layer.
 This makes the earthquake data easier to analyze and visualize geographically.

 ## Pipeline Orchestration
 The Data Factory pipeline orchestrates the entire data workflow, from retrieving earthquake data from the USGS API to preparing the final dataset for Power BI.
-The pipeline processes the data through the Bronze, Silver, and Gold layers, applies incremental *incremental upserts* using Delta Lake **MERGE**, and refreshes the semantic model once processing is complete.
+The pipeline processes the data through the Bronze, Silver, and Gold layers, applies *incremental upserts* using Delta Lake **MERGE**, and refreshes the semantic model once processing is complete.

 ![Fabric Data Factory Pipeline](docs/images/earthquake_pipeline.png)